Doctor of Philosophy (PhD)

 in Occupational Science

-The USC CAS application system will be open and available to accept applications for the PhD program beginning July 15th.
-The Graduate Record Examination (GRE) is no longer required for applications to the Chan PhD program, and the Personal Statement prompt has been updated (see below).
+The USC CAS application system is open and available to accept applications for the PhD program each year beginning July 15th until December 1.
+The Graduate Record Examination (GRE) is not required for applications to the Chan PhD program.
+The Personal Statement is a critical component of the application—refer to the prompt and formatting requirements below.
 If you have questions, please contact the Admissions Team.

 Preparing to Apply